Barney Fife: Characterization

 Nonetheless, Barney has rare moments of courage and competence, such as when he saves a member of the state police who has been captured by criminals, and apprehends the criminals by driving to the jail with the crooks and their hostage trapped in their trailer ("Jailbreak").
-This is one of the few occasions when Barney actually catches the crooks intentionally rather than by accident.
-When a vindictive newspaper publisher uses a female employee to trick Barney into giving away "dirt" on Andy to get the latter removed as sheriff (as revenge for getting a speeding citation which he neglected to pay) ("Andy on Trial"), Barney redeems himself and Andy with a speech defending Andy and his record as sheriff.
-He explains how much of a benefit Andy is to Mayberry; then - in a rare display of candor and a departure from his usual insistence on following the letter of the law - he explains what Andy had been trying to teach him from the moment Barney first became a deputy: that a lawman does better in dealing with people when he goes more by the heart than by the book, thereby allowing Andy to remain sheriff.
+This is one of the few occasions when Barney catches the crooks intentionally rather than by accident.
+When a vindictive newspaper publisher uses a female employee to trick Barney into giving away "dirt" on Andy to get the latter removed as sheriff (as revenge for getting a speeding citation which he neglected to pay) ("Andy on Trial"), Barney redeems Andy and himself with a speech defending Andy and his record as sheriff.
+He explains how much of a benefit Andy is to Mayberry; then, in a rare display of candor and a departure from his usual insistence on following the letter of the law, he explains what Andy had been trying to teach him from the moment Barney first became a deputy - that a lawman does better in dealing with people when he goes more by the heart than by the book, thereby allowing Andy to remain sheriff.